Cherry Raymond: Early life

-Born in Nottingham, Nottinghamshire, England, on 1 June 1925, Raymond was an only child.
-She grew up outside of Birmingham, and emigrated to New Zealand with her parents in the aftermath of World War II.
+Born Sylvia Mona Sprigg in Smethwick, Sandwell, England, on 1 June 1925, Raymond was an only child.
+She emigrated to New Zealand with her parents in the aftermath of World War II.

 Career

 Finding employment with the New Zealand Broadcasting Service, Raymond worked first as a receptionist and then as a radio reporter.
 From 1964 she was a columnist for the New Zealand Woman's Weekly for 10 years, and in the late 1960s she began her television career, as an interviewer on the current affairs show Close Up, and later as a regular on the New Zealand versions of Personality Squares and Beauty and the Beast.

-Raymond was one of the organisers of the 1977 telethon on South Pacific Television that raised over $2,000,000 for the Mental Health Foundation, and went on to be the public affairs officer of that organization as the funds were distributed.
+Raymond was one of the organisers of the 1977 telethon on South Pacific Television that raised over $2,000,000 for the Mental Health Foundation, and went on to be the public affairs officer of that organisation as the funds were distributed.
 In the 1980s she was a panellist on Antiques For Love or Money.

 Raymond was active in women's organisations, serving as president of the National Council of Women of New Zealand in 1970 and holding national and Australasian offices in Zonta.
+In October 1974, she stood unsuccessfully as a Values Party candidate for the Auckland Hospital Board.
 In the 1986 New Year Honours, Raymond was appointed a Companion of the Queen's Service Order for community service.

 Personal life

-In 1952 Raymond married broadcaster Jack Metcalf.
+In 1954, Raymond married broadcaster Jack Metcalf; the couple had no children.
 He died in 1985.
 Raymond died in Auckland on 17 March 2006.